thatblindgeye/ConditionTracker/ConditionTracker/README.md

 - **`<options>`** This is what gets passed to the command.
 The format or limitation of options that can be passed in will depend on the command being called.
 - **`<optional modifier>`** This will modify the command in some way.
 If a modifier is not passed in, the command will be called with its default behavior.

-When using a command, generally lettercase is not important.
+When using a command, generally letter case is not important.
 Sending `!CT aDd|bLIndED` would be as valid as `!ct add|blinded`.

 ## Commands List